Albanians vote for new government with graft on their mind | Politics

 Albania held a parliamentary election on Sunday likely to be a neck-and-neck contest between the ruling Socialists and the opposition as corruption weighs heavily on voters in one of Europe's poorest nations.
 The Socialist Party (PS) of Prime Minister Edi Rama is seeking a third term, while Lulzim Basha's Democratic Party (PD) wants a return to power eight years after losing an election.

 Polls opened at 7 a.m.
 (0500 GMT) and will close at 7 p.m (1700 GMT).
 "I want to see changes in all the sectors.
-I want Albania to move towards European Union," said Edmond Katanxhaj, 64, who was among the first to vote at a polling station in Tirana.
+I want Albania to move towards European Union," said Edmond Katanxhaj, 64, voting at a polling station in Tirana.

 Tirana was granted European Union candidate status in 2014, but there has been little progress due to enlargement fatigue around the bloc and lack of reforms within Albania.
 With a population of 2.8 million, but 3.6 million voters due to its large diaspora, Albania has a history of violence and fraud allegations during elections in the three decades since the end of communism.